alteroo/bobtemplates.alteroo/README.rst

 .. image:: https://raw.githubusercontent.com/alteroo/bobtemplates.alteroo/master/images/private-token.png

-The following commands prepare virtualenv called 'bobenv' which we will reuse each time we initialize a site
+The following commands prepare a virtualenv called 'bobenv' which can be reuse each time you initialize a site
 ::

     virtualenv bobenv